Our ZoneMinder Rock-on forum area.

 What is ZoneMinder¶

 ZoneMinder is a full-featured and open source video surveillance software system.
 Licenced as GPLv2 or later.
 Capabilities include the use of pretty much any camera, either directly connected or IP-enabled, and the capability to run on general purpose hardware.
 The source code can be found on their GitHub page.
-The web interface is mobile capable but there are also Android and IOS apps available that interface with the open third-party friendly APIs.
-The zmNinja app is one such example and is featured on the ZoneMinder main page; this app is also open source and on GitHub with a dual licenced source code (CC BY-NC-SA/4.0 and commercial).
-This app is written with the aid of the ionic framework and so should mimic native behaviour.
+The web interface is mobile capable but there are also Android, IOS, and Desktop apps available that interface with the open third-party friendly APIs. zmNinja is one such app that is now maintained by the ZoneMinder developers: gracefully handed-on after 6 years of development by Pliable Pixels.
+This app is also open source and on GitHub and more recently re-licenced as GPLv3.

 Zoneminders own documentation is extensive and well presented.
 A good place to start from a Rockstor Zoneminder Rock-on perspective would be the Getting Started section of the User Guide as the Installation Guide is redundant given that the below instructions guide you though the Rock-on install which effectively install a docker based version of ZoneMinder for you.

 First please consider the pre-requisites for any Rockstor Rock-on; these are linked to at the top of this document.
 Note also that the ZoneMinder Rock-on will require two shares.
 One for the main storage of configuration and event recording data, and another for the database used by ZoneMinder to tie everything together.
 As databases can present a special work load to btrfs (the underliying filesystem used by Rockstor) this share has been kept separate.
 This then affords the possibility of differing filesystem maintenance schedules for the two shares and for additional performance tunning if that becomes necessary.
 Note that this does not include the pre-required share to enable Rock-ons in the first place ie the previously referenced The Rock-ons root.